Canon M6 vs Nikon D5600

 Concerning the storage of imaging data, both the M6 and the D5600 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M6 and the D5600 are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the M6 followed on from the Canon M5.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Nikon D5600 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Faster burst: Shoots at higher frequency (9 vs 5 flaps/sec) to capture the decisive moment.